mykolaharmash/works-for-me/.github/ISSUE_TEMPLATE/new-toolkit.md

 ---

-// For more info see the [Guide To Describe a Toolkit](https://github.com/nik-garmash/works-for-me#guide-to-describe-a-toolkit)
+// For more info about the syntax see the README https://github.com/nik-garmash/works-for-me#guide-to-describe-a-toolkit
 // Feel free to structure your toolkit in any way you feel makes sense